Mindfulness-Based Stress Reduction

 - Type A Behavior

-Jen offers MBSR classes and Mindfulness for Stress Reduction 3-day retreats in Raleigh and Wilmington, NC.
-She also offers Individual Mindfulness Training sessions in person and by phone/Skype.
-Sign up for Jen’s email list (blue box to the right) or keep an eye on the schedule page for upcoming training dates.
+I offer MBSR classes and Mindfulness for Stress Reduction 3-day retreats in Raleigh and Wilmington, NC.
+I also offer Individual Mindfulness Training sessions in person and by phone/Skype.
+Sign up for my email list (blue box to the right) or keep an eye on the event page for upcoming training dates.

 QUESTIONS?
 Drop Jen an email or give her a call.